Things I learned about visual design

 37. Small visual design decisions (e.g. a button style) can inform the rest of the design.

 38. Content should inform visual design.
-But visual design should inform content.
+Visual design should inform content.

 39. Every element offers more than one opportunity to reinforce the concept.